+- 460. 4-H Club Scrapbook

+- 463. Secretary's Book

-460. 4-H Club Scrapbook461.
-Treasurer's Book463.
-Secretary's Book464.
-4-H Record Book
+- 464. 4-H Record Book

+461. Treasurer's Book462.
+Reporter's Book

-- 462. Reporter's Book - 465.
-Project Notebook or folder, such as Citizenship, Home Environment, Horseless Horse, Wildlife, etc.
+- 465. Project Notebook or folder, such as Citizenship, - Home Environment, Horseless Horse, Wildlife, etc. POSTERS

-POSTERS

-- A. The 4-H'er may enter one poster for each project enrolled in. - B. Name sticker should be placed on front, in lower right hand corner, of the poster. - C. The poster display will depend entirely on the 4-H member's own imagination.
+A. The 4-H'er may enter one poster for each project enrolled in.

+B. Name sticker should be placed on front, in lower right hand corner, of the poster.

+C. The poster display will depend entirely on the 4-H member's own imagination.
 The size of posters to be 22" x 28".
-Cardboard used should be suitable for hanging the poster, if necessary. - D. The letters must be written across the narrow width of cardboard.
-If not, the 4-H'ers will not receive a ribbon. - E. Only Home Environment, Forestry, Wildlife, and Shooting Sports posters are eligible for the state fair. - F. Fair promotional poster, must be displayed somewhere it can be seen publically before coming to fair.
+Cardboard used should be suitable for hanging the poster, if necessary.

+D. The letters must be written across the narrow width of cardboard.
+If not, the 4-H'ers will not receive a ribbon.

+E. Only Home Environment, Forestry, Wildlife, and Shooting Sports posters are eligible for the state fair.

+F. Fair promotional poster, must be displayed somewhere it can be seen publically before coming to fair.
 Please put place of display on back of poster.